KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/color_image_correction/white_balance_lms.rst

      - Choose the color from the source image that should be white
    * - Color Temperature
      - Integer
-     - Choose an output color temperature, if different from 6,500K
+     - Choose an output color temperature in degrees :term:`Kelvin<kelvin>`.
+Default is 6,500K

 .. rubric:: Notes

 Color temperature is measured in degrees Kelvin.
-Lower values correct for "warmer" lighting, higher values correct for "cool" lighting. the default value of +6,500K is unity.
+Lower values correct for "warmer" lighting, higher values correct for "cool" lighting.
+The default value of +6,500K is unity.